qetr1ck-op/blog-source/source/_posts/Front-End-Interview-Questions.md

         return 8;
     }
 }
-foo();//?
+foo();
 ```

 **Answer:** 8

 As function declaration is get hoisted. the first bar is at the top and second bar after the return will also be hoisted.
 Since there is already a bar (first function declaration), the second one will replace the first one.
 As there could be one function for a single name and the last one stays.
 Hence, when you executing bar, you are executed the second one (after hoisting) and you get.

-### What is the significance, and what are the benefits, of including "use strict" at the beginning of a JavaScript source file?
+#### What is the significance, and what are the benefits, of including "use strict" at the beginning of a JavaScript source file?

 **Answer:** `'use strict'` is a way to enforce stricter parsing and error handling on your code at runtime.
 Code errors that would otherwise have been ignored or would have failed silently will now generate errors or throw exceptions.